adamripley98/nalda/README.md

 - [ ] Home page needs to have other ways of sorting: most popular, by category, by author?, etc
 - [ ] Make it so when you post an article or listing it uses real user data and time of posting when showing author
 - [ ] Style “about” page.
 (Need a few paragraphs from nalda about the company)
-- [ ] Potentially have a “join the team” page where it sends an email to them allowing them to add that person as a content editor.
+- [ ] Potentially have a “join the team” page where it sends an email to them allowing them to add that person as a content curator.
 Maybe not for beta
 - [ ] Store listing data better (array of times, ratings as numbers, need to store reviews/comments as well)
 - [ ] Add author field to every posting
 - [ ] Incorporate Nalda logo and other advice from edward
 - [ ] Any sort of recommendations???
 Probably not for beta tbh
 - [ ] Fix authentication route bug (when you refresh on a page that requires authentication it redirects to home page????)
+- [ ] Contact form actually sends them an email
 - [ ] Forgot password send email reset
+- [ ] Change password backend and frontend
 - [ ] HTTPS?
 - [ ] Domain registration